Professional in Human Resources (PHR 2024 ECO)

 1. To provide a comprehensive list of all employees in the organization.

-2. To describe the organization’s expectations, policies, procedures, benefits, and rights in a way that is easily understood by all employees.
+2. To describe the organization’s expectations, policies, procedures, benefits, and employee rights in a clear, accessible way.

 3. To outline the organization’s marketing strategies.